How to make money gardening: 25 ideas to inspire you

 If you want to earn from plants, pick species that are fast-growing, low-maintenance, and can propagate easily.
 Indoor and outdoor plants, as well as shrubs, baby trees, and flowering plants, can be potted up individually for sale.

-Some plants you can grow and sell include:
+Some plants you can grow and sell are:

 How do I start a plant business?

 Launching a plant business requires prior research and due diligence.
-Contact your local business bureau to find out about requirements and restrictions before putting up the “For Sale” sign.
+Contact your local business bureau to find out about requirements and restrictions before you put up the “For Sale” sign.
 A home nursery business typically requires a business license and tax ID.

 Once you’re cleared for business, you can start small.
 You can sell directly from your garden, participate in weekend markets, or spread the word through your immediate network – all while asking for their feedback so you can improve your enterprise.